 Items will not be retained to allow for cyclic trends.
 The library aims to meet demand "just in time", as opposed to "just in case".
-Items which are not borrowed in 12 months or more, or items which have not achieved 3 loans in the first 12 months of ownership, may be deselected in accordance with the Collection Maintenance provisions.
+Items which have been held in the collection for over five years which have not borrowed in 12 months or more, may be deselected in accordance with the Collection Maintenance provisions.